Short-Term or Long-Term Rental in Los Angeles: What the Numbers Show

 Second, LA's economy is unusually diversified across entertainment, technology, trade (the Port of LA is the busiest in the Western Hemisphere), healthcare, and aerospace.
 This economic breadth provides resilience that single-industry cities lack.

 Third, Proposition 13 caps annual property tax increases at 2%, regardless of market appreciation.
-An investor buying today at $1,136,290 locks in a property tax base that grows slowly, while the property's market value may appreciate far faster.
+An investor buying today at about $1.14m locks in a property tax base that grows slowly, while the property's market value may appreciate far faster.
 Over a 10-year hold, this divergence significantly improves after-tax returns compared to states with frequent reassessment.

 The practical implication: LA is not a market where you screen for gross yield.
 It is a market where total return (appreciation plus modest rental income minus costs) determines the investment case.
 The dashboard lets you model these scenarios at the suburb level.